drhsqlite/fossil-mirror/www/mirrortogithub.md

     type:

 <blockquote>
-fossil git export GITREPO --autopush https://<font color="orange">username</font>:<font color="red">password</font>@github.com/username/project.git
+<pre>$ fossil git export /path/to/git/repo --autopush \
+  https://<font color="orange">username</font>:<font color="red">password</font>@github.com/username/project.git</pre>
 </blockquote>

-<p>   In place of GITREPO above, put in some directory name that is not
+<p>   In place of the <code>/path/to...</code> argument above, put in some
-      part of your source tree.
-The directory need not exist - Fossil will create it if necessary.
-This GITREPO directory will become a Git repository that holds a translation of your Fossil repository.
+      directory name that is <i>outside</i> of your Fossil checkout.
+Fossil will create this directory if necessary.
+This directory will become a Git repository that holds a translation of your Fossil repository.

-<p>   The --autopush option tells Fossil that you want to push the Git
+<p>   The <code>--autopush</code> option tells Fossil that you want to
-      translation up to GitHub every time it is updated.
-      Note that you will need to augment the URL supplied by GitHub to insert your account <font color="orange">username</font>
+      push the Git translation up to GitHub every time it is updated.
+Note that you will need to augment the URL supplied by GitHub to insert your account <font color="orange">username</font> and <font
-      and <font color="red">password</font>.
+      color="red">password</font>.

-<p>   You can also run the command above outside of any open checkout
+<p>   You can also run the command above outside of any open checkout of
-      of your project by supplying the "-R repository" option.
+      your project by supplying the “<code>-R&nbsp;repository</code>”
+      option.

 <li><p>Get some coffee.
 Depending on the size of your project, the
        command above can run for several minutes.